The Power of Data Reduction for Matching: Kernelization for Matching on General Graphs

 Subsequently, we describe our kernelization algorithm which keeps in the kernel all vertices in the given feedback vertex set~$X$ and shrinks the size of~$G-X$.
 Before doing so, we need some further notation.
 In this section, we assume that each tree is rooted at some arbitrary (but fixed) vertex such that we can refer to the parent and children of a vertex.
 A leaf in~$G-X$ is called a \emph{bottommost leaf} either if it has no siblings or if all its siblings are also leaves.
 (Here, bottommost refers to the subtree with the root being the parent of the considered leaf.)
-The outline of the algorithm is as follows (we assume throughout that~$k < \log n$ since otherwise the input instance is already a kernel of size~$O(2^k)$): \begin{enumerate} \item Reduce~$G$ wrt. \cref{rule:deg-two-vertices-restricted,rule:deg-zero-one-vertices}. \item Compute a maximum matching~$M_{G-X}$ in~$G-X$. \item Modify~$M_{G-X}$ in linear time such that only the leaves of~$G-X$ are free \iflong (\cref{sec:kernel-fvs-steps1-2-3})\fi. \item Bound the number of free leaves in~$G-X$ by~$k^2$ \iflong (\cref{sec:kernel-fvs-step4})\fi. \item Bound the number of bottommost leaves in~$G-X$ by~$O(k^2 2^k)$ \iflong (\cref{sec:kernel-fvs-step5})\fi. \item Bound the degree of each vertex in~$X$ by~$O(k^2 2^k)$.
-Then, use \cref{rule:deg-two-vertices-restricted,rule:deg-zero-one-vertices} to provide the kernel of size~$2^{O(k)}$ \iflong (\cref{sec:kernel-fvs-step6})\fi. \end{enumerate} Whenever we reduce the graph at some step, we also show that the reduction is correct.
+The outline of the algorithm is as follows (we assume throughout this section that~$k < \log n$ since otherwise the input instance is already a kernel of size~$O(2^k)$): \begin{enumerate} \item Reduce~$G$ wrt.~\cref{rule:deg-two-vertices,rule:deg-zero-one-vertices}. \item Compute a maximum matching~$M_{G-X}$ in~$G-X$ (where $X$ is a feedback vertex set that is computed by the linear-time 4-approximation algorithm~\cite{BGNR98}). \item Modify~$M_{G-X}$ in linear time such that only the leaves of~$G-X$ are free. \item Upper-bound the number of free leaves in~$G-X$ by~$k^2$ (\cref{sec:kernel-fvs-steps1-to-4}). \item Upper-bound the number of bottommost leaves in~$G-X$ by~$O(k^2 2^k)$ (\cref{sec:kernel-fvs-step5}). \item Upper-bound the degree of each vertex in~$X$ by~$O(k^2 2^k)$.
+Then, use \cref{rule:deg-two-vertices,rule:deg-zero-one-vertices} to provide the kernel of size~$2^{O(k)}$ (\cref{sec:kernel-fvs-step6}). \end{enumerate} Whenever we reduce the graph at some step, we also show that the reduction is correct.
 That is, the given instance is a yes-instance if and only if the reduced one is a yes-instance.
 The correctness of our kernelization algorithm then follows by the correctness of each step.
-We discuss in the following some details of each step.
+We discuss in the following the details of each step.